Keyboard Tester

-Test every key on your keyboard in the browser.
-Press keys to see them light up live and check for dead keys, stuck keys, rollover and ghosting.
+Test every key on your keyboard online.
+Press each key to see it light up live and catch dead keys, stuck keys, ghosting, and rollover limits, no install.

 Keys tested